iotaledger/iota-wiki/internal/learn/future/tokenisation-framework/evolution_of_dust_protection.md

 ## IOTA 1.5:

 IOTA switches to a UTXO-based ledger.
-Each address can now hold multiple [UTXOs](/learn/about-iota/messages#utxo) (for a more extensive description of UTXOs check [this](https://medium.com/bitbees/what-the-heck-is-utxo-ca68f2651819) medium article), each with its own balance.
+Each address can now hold multiple [UTXOs](/learn/about-iota/messages#utxo), each with its own balance.
+For a more extensive description of UTXOs check [this](https://medium.com/bitbees/what-the-heck-is-utxo-ca68f2651819) medium article.
 The address balance is calculated as the total of the UTXO balances on that address.

 Recognising the risk of ledger bloat, a dust protection mechanism is introduced.